 Even if you go through all these steps, you could still have a change of heart during your college career.
 Not to worry!
-30% of all college students experience changing majors at least once, with many shifting gears 3 or 4 times before they settle on one that sticks.
+A number of all college students experience changing majors at least once, with many shifting gears 3 or 4 times before they settle on one that sticks.

 As long as you keep these factors in mind, you'll end up graduating with a valuable degree that can support you in your professional endeavors and career goal.

 Keep in mind that choosing a major is difficult.
 If you feel like switching majors, then do it.
 Hopefully if you seek advice from a career counselor and do your own research, you'll have a better idea of the different job opportunities and career options available when starting off as a college student.

 The professors at Alliant are respected experts in their field.
 They’ll prepare you for the real world, so you can succeed post-graduation.
-Alliant also offers you the chance to earn your 4-year degree online or in person at one of our California campuses.
+Alliant also offers you the chance to earn your degree online or in person at one of our California campuses.

 - Best Colleges.
-New Survey Finds Most College Grads Would Change Majors. https://www.bestcolleges.com/blog/college-graduate-majors-survey/
+New Survey Finds Most College Grads Would Change Majors. https://www.bestcolleges.com/blog/college-graduate-majors-survey/.
+Accessed December 28, 2021

 - Glassdoor.
 50 Highest Paying College Majors. https://www.glassdoor.com/blog/50-highest-paying-college-majors/ Accessed December 28, 2021